Welding Questions "101"

 3) Mechanical: Grinding, drilling, cutting various ways, & welding in all positions.

-4) People Skills: Being able to communicate & please your boss or customer.
+4) People Skills: Being able to communicate & please your

-5) Physical strength: ABLE to do all the really HARD work.
+5) Physical strength: ABLE to do all the really HARD

 6) Troubleshooting problems: Troubleshoot your welding, the equipment, the materials, weld breaks, strengthening, beautifying, etc.